airnub/speckit-internal/problem-and-vision-statement.md

 - Patch apply workflow with explicit confirmation.
 - PR creation path with diff summary and spec links.

+**Post-v1.0 (Next.js SaaS platform)**
+- Launch a Next.js-hosted SaaS experience that reuses the existing Speckit CLI/TUI packages and exposes their core flows (template selection, spec authoring, diff/commit previews) through a web UI.
+- Depend directly on the Speckit package interfaces so orchestrations remain DRY and the SaaS surface stays in lockstep with CLI/TUI behaviors and contracts.
+- Integrate with the sister agentic-execution project that runs generated specs/docs, letting the SaaS orchestrate template discovery, GitHub repo creation, and fully autonomous implementations while offering customization hooks before handoff.

 **v1.0**
 - Plugin system for templates and runners; richer markdown preview; test coverage badges in TUI.